Demarcus Evans: New York Yankees

 On December 8, 2022, Evans signed a minor league contract with the New York Yankees.
 He did not play in a game for the organization and elected free agency following the season on November 6, 2023.

 Charleston Dirty Birds

 On February 22, 2024, Evans signed with the Leones de Yucatán of the Mexican League.
 However, he did not make an appearance for Yucátan, and signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball on May 9.
 In four games for the Dirty Birds, Evans struggled to a 12.46 ERA with three strikeouts across 4 1/3 innings.
 On May 21, Evans was released by Charleston.

 Cleburne Railroaders

 On April 14, 2025, Evans signed with the Cleburne Railroaders of the American Association of Professional Baseball.
 He made one appearance for the team, allowing four runs on three hits across 2/3 of an inning.
 Evans was released by Cleburne on June 3.

 Gary SouthShore RailCats

 On June 10, 2025, Evans signed with the Gary SouthShore RailCats of the American Association of Professional Baseball.
+In 27 games (1 start) he threw 33.2 innings going 2-3 with a 3.48 ERA and 27 strikeouts.
+He became a free agent following the season.